 Navigating Dutch healthcare

 Many expats and other internationals not only feel uncomfortable in Dutch healthcare, they also find themselves poorly informed about the system.
-The H4i Community platform aims to provide information to internationals about Dutch healthcare and Health insurance that better meets their needs.
+This site aims to provide information to internationals about Dutch healthcare and Health insurance that better meets their needs.

 Help us to close the gap